PennBBL/antslongct/README.md

 ANTsLongCT utilizes the output of [ANTsSST](https://github.com/PennBBL/antssst) and [ANTsPriors](https://github.com/PennBBL/antspriors) to get volume, cortical thickness and gray matter density values for every region in the DKT atlas.
-Cortical thickness is computed using ANTs' deep learning cortical thickness algorithm.
+Cortical thickness is computed using ANTs' cortical thickness algorithm.

 ## Docker